-- Autism spectrum symptomatology, anxiety, and aggression among children with Duplication 7q11.23
+- Aggression among children with Duplication 7q11.23 syndrome

 Training and Mentorship:

 Graduate students in the Child Neurodevelopment Research Lab typically have research and clinical interests related to child neuropsychology, intellectual and developmental disabilities, and/or social and emotional development in atypical populations.
-Students in the lab emerge from their studies with child neuropsychology assessment training, autism spectrum disorder differential diagnostic skills, manuscript-writing experience, and grant-writing experience.
+Students in the lab emerge from their studies with child neuropsychology assessment training, autism spectrum disorder differential diagnostic skills (if interested), manuscript-writing experience, and grant-writing experience.
 The depth of experiences in each of these areas is tailored according to student interests and depending on the nature of the studies at any given time.
-There are also opportunities for training and experiences in cognitive-behavioral interventions for children with Williams syndrome.
+There are also opportunities for training and experiences in cognitive-behavioral interventions for children with Williams syndrome or neurofibromatosis type 1.
 I am particularly interested in students who enjoy tackling research questions and intend to continue to blend research and clinical work in the future.

-Dr. Klein-Tasman is not planning to take a new student during the current admissions season, to begin in the 2020-21 academic year, but expects to take a new student in the next admissions season to begin in the 2021-22 academic year.
+Dr. Klein-Tasman is planning to take a new student during the current admissions season, to begin in the 2021-22 academic year.